-- A. Many existing impoundment structures were designed and constructed prior to the enactment of the Dam Safety Act, and may not satisfy current criteria for new construction.
-The board may issue an operation and maintenance certificate for such structures provided that: - 1.
-Operation and maintenance is determined by the director to be satisfactory and up to date; - 2.
-Annual owner's inspection reports have been filed with and are considered satisfactory by the director; - 3.
-The applicant proves in accordance with the current design procedures and references of 4VAC50-20-320 to the satisfaction of the board that the impounding structure as designed, constructed, operated and maintained does not pose an unreasonable hazard to life and property; and - 4.
-The owner satisfies all special requirements imposed by the board. - B. When appropriate with existing impounding structures only, the spillway design flood requirement may be reduced by the board to the spillway discharge at which dam failure will not significantly increase the downstream hazard existing just prior to dam failure provided that the conditions of 4VAC50-20-130 A have been met.
+- B. For impounding structures where the state has prior determined a required SDF value that is less than the higher value arrived at by proportionalizing the maximum impounding height and maximum impounding capacity within the appropriate size classification, shall not be required to upgrade to the proportionalized SDF value until such time as the impounding structure requires other structural repairs. - A C. Many existing impoundment structures were designed and constructed prior to the enactment of the Dam Safety Act, and may not satisfy current criteria for new construction.
+The board may reissue an operation and maintenance certificate for such those structures grandfathered pursuant to subsections A and B provided that: - 1.
+Operation and maintenance is determined by the director to be satisfactory and up to date: - 2.
+The dam is not in need of other alteration related to the integrity of the structure; - 3.
+Emergency Action Plan requirements setout in 4 VAC 50-20-175 have been satisfied; - 2 4.
+Annual owner's inspection reports have been consistently filed with, and are considered satisfactory, by the director; - 3 5.
+The applicant proves in accordance with the current design procedures and references of 4VAC50-20-320 to the satisfaction of the board that the impounding structure as designed, constructed, operated and maintained does not pose an unreasonable hazard to life and property; and - 4 6.
+The owner satisfies all special requirements imposed by the board. - B. When appropriate with existing impounding structures only, the spillway design flood requirement may be reduced by the board to the spillway discharge at which dam failure will not significantly increase the downstream hazard existing just prior to dam failure provided that the conditions of 4VAC50 20 130 A have been met.